tgsnake/WizardScene/README.md

 # wizard-session
-official plugin for tgsnake for sessioning messages.
+official plugin for tgsnake for scenes messages.

 > user A : !login